yongbingchen/yongbingchen.github.com/source/_posts/2013-03-25-git-check-ancestor.markdown

 38f9ec9 DevBranch0_a
 {% endcodeblock %}

-The correct way is to use "git rev-list" command, then grep the result to see if the code base in really in the ancestor list:
+The correct way is to use <code>git rev-list</code> command, then grep the result to see if the code base in really in the ancestor list:
 {% codeblock %}
 yongbing@ubuntu:~/work/git_ancestor$ git log -g --oneline b25477d HEAD@{1}: commit: Trunk_D